rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 pandas-specific semantics like default sort ordering.

-`cudf.pandas` uses a managed pool memory by default, that will also enable prefetching <<LINK to prefetch tutorial/demo>>.
+`cudf.pandas` uses a managed memory pool by default.
+This allows `cudf.pandas` to process datasets larger than the memory of the GPU(s) it is running on.
+Managed memory prefetching is also enabled by default to improve memory access performance.
+For more information on CUDA Unified Memory (managed memory), performance and prefetching, see [this NVIDIA Developer blog post](https://developer.nvidia.com/blog/improving-gpu-memory-oversubscription-performance/). prefetching <<LINK to prefetch tutorial/demo>>.

-There are various memory allocators that can be used by changing the environment variable `CUDF_PANDAS_RMM_MODE`.
-It supports:
+Other memory allocators can be used by changing the environment variable `CUDF_PANDAS_RMM_MODE` to one of the following.

-1. "pool"
-2. "async"
-3. "managed" (default)
-4. "managed_pool"
-5. "cuda"
+Pool allocators improve allocation performance.
+Without using one, memory allocation may be a bottleneck depending on the workload.
+Managed memory enables oversubscribing GPU memory.
+This allows cudf.pandas to process data larger than GPU memory in many cases, without CPU (Pandas) fallback.

+1. "managed_pool" (default): CUDA Unified Memory (managed memory) with RMM's asynchronous pool allocator.
+2. "managed": CUDA Unified Memory, (managed memory) with no pool allocator.
+3. "async": CUDA's built-in pool asynchronous pool allocator with normal CUDA device memory.
+4. "pool": RMM's asynchronous pool allocator with normal CUDA device memory.
+5. "cuda": normal CUDA device memory with no pool allocator.